alttch/pptop/doc/plugin_development.rst

     def on_load(self):
         # ....
-        self.inputs['e'] = None
+        self.inputs['a'] = None

-And when user press "e" key, ppTOP automatically asks him to enter value for "e" variable.
+And when user press "a" key, ppTOP automatically asks him to enter value for "a" variable.

 You may customize initial variable value, overriding method *self.get_input(var)* (by default it returns value from *self.input*),